ruchi-1822/ruchi-1822/README.md

 #  Hi there!
 I'm Ruchi Chaturvedi 👋
 ## 💡 Where innovation meets AI, I push the boundaries!
 I'm Data & AI Associate @ Accenture, passionate about building intelligent systems that drive real-world impact.
-With a strong background in Data Engineering and AI/ML, I'm on a mission to create scalable and efficient AI-driven solutions.
+With a strong background from **B.Tech. in AI** and experience in Data Engineering, I'm on a mission to create scalable and efficient AI-driven solutions.
 ### 🚀 What I Do:

 - Developing and deploying AI/ML models for various applications